Who is the data controller for the processing of your data?

 What is the legitimation for processing your data?

-The legal basis for the processing of your data is the request for information by the interested party via the contact form, a current contractual relationship and the subscription to electronic communications regarding SPEC products and services.
+The legal basis for the processing of your data is the request for information by the interested party via the contact form, and the subscription to electronic communications regarding SPEC products and services.